-On the basis of the information gathered, the CAHDI decided at its 15th meeting (Strasbourg, March 1998) the preparation of a report, in co-operation with the Max Planck Institute (Germany), the T.M.C.
-Asser Institute (the Netherlands) and the Erik Castrén Institute of Human Rights and International Law (Finland), with the aim of analysing the practice of the contributing member States.
-Given the fact that the most important issues of recognition and state succession arose in an European context, and considering that national reports focused to a large extent, if not exclusively, on the cases of Germany, the Union of Soviet Socialists Republics (USSR), the Socialist Federal Republic of Yugoslavia (SFRY), and the Czech and Slovak Federal Republic (CSFR), both the analysis as well as the reproduction of documents are deliberately limited to those cases mentioned.
-However, where appropriate, reference is made to other cases and documents dealing with developments that took place outside Europe in the period concerned.
+On the basis of the information gathered at its 15th meeting (Strasbourg, March 1998), the CAHDI decided on the preparation of a report by the Max Planck Institute for Comparative Public Law and International Law (Germany), the T.M.C.
+Asser Institute (the Netherlands) and the Erik Castrén Institute of International Law and Human Rights (Finland), with the aim of analysing the practice of the contributing member States.
+Given the fact that the most important issues of recognition and state succession arose in a European context, and considering that national reports focused to a large extent, if not exclusively, on the cases of Germany, the Union of Soviet Socialist Republics (USSR), the Socialist Federal Republic of Yugoslavia (SFRY), and the Czech and Slovak Federal Republic (CSFR), both the analysis as well as the reproduction of documents are deliberately limited to those cases mentioned.
+However, reference is made to other cases and documents dealing with developments that took place outside Europe in the period concerned.

-The report deals in separate chapters with: recognition of states and governments (Chapter 2), State succession in respect of treaties (Chapter 3) and State succession in respect of other matters (property, archives and debts, and nationality) (Chapter 4).
+The report deals in separate chapters with: recognition of States and governments (Chapter 2), State succession in respect of treaties (Chapter 3) and State succession in respect of other matters (property, archives and debts, and nationality) (Chapter 4).

-In each of these chapters, the four main cases of State succession above-referred are discussed and the Council of Europe's member States' practice is illustrated as reflected in their national contributions to the Pilot Project or in other suitable sources.
+In each of these chapters, the four main cases of State succession mentioned above are discussed and the Council of Europe's member States' practice is illustrated as reflected in their national contributions to the Pilot Project or in other suitable sources.